googlemaps-samples/js-3d-storytelling/README.md

 ### NodeJS server

-You can always use your own local webserver to show the Story Telling app like so:
+You can always use your own local web server to show the Story Telling app like so:

 `npx http-server -p 5500 ./src`